amitxv/PC-Tuning/docs/post-install.md

 - I also like to set the sound scheme to no sounds in the sounds tab

 - Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC.
-Beware of audio dropouts due to CPU not being able to keep up under load
+Beware of audio dropouts due to the CPU not being able to keep up under load

     - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs

 ## Configure Services and Drivers

-I am not responsible if anything goes wrong or you BSOD.
+I'm not responsible if anything goes wrong or you BSOD.
 The idea is to disable services while using your real-time application and revert to default services for everything else.
 The list can be customized by editing ``C:\bin\minimal-services.ini`` in a text editor.
 There are several comments in the config file you can read to check if you need a given service.
 As an example, a user with Ethernet does not need the Wi-Fi services enabled.

 - The ``High precision event timer`` device in device manager uses IRQ 0 on the majority of AMD systems and consequently conflicts with the ``System timer`` device which also uses IRQ 0.
 The only way that I'm aware of to resolve this conflict is to disable the parent device of the ``System timer`` device which is ``PCI standard ISA bridge`` by disabling the ``msisadrv`` driver (edit the config)